pagadesantosh/all_about_front_end/HOW_TO_GET_CALLS.md

-## How to build a perfect linkedin `So that recruiters reach out to you`
+### How to build a perfect linkedin profile so that recruiters reach out to you

 https://www.linkedin.com/in/saitejagatadi